Eurostat co-ordination role of statistical activities

 Memorandums of Understanding established with services of the Commission

-MoUs are therefore key management tools that help both services to manage mutual expectations and prioritise their needs and level of service, while ensuring consistency of statistical activities across the Commission and fulfilment of the coordination role of Eurostat.
+Memorandums of Understanding are key management tools that help both services to manage mutual expectations and prioritise their needs and level of service, while ensuring consistency of statistical activities across the Commission and fulfilment of the coordination role of Eurostat.
 They also improve transparency as they clarify the commitments and the accountability of each side.
-MoUs may also contain specific arrangements for pre-release access under strict conditions and in accordance with the Protocol on impartial access to Eurostat data for users.
+Memorandums of Understanding may also contain specific arrangements for pre-release access under strict conditions and in accordance with the Protocol on impartial access to Eurostat data for users.

-The strategic discussion at Directors' level that takes place during the annual hearings offers the opportunity to review the level of cooperation between the two sides and eventually lead to an adaptation of the MoU.
+The strategic discussion at Directors' level that takes place annually offers the opportunity to review the level of cooperation between the two sides and, as a result, the Memorandum of Understanding may be revised.